keremkem/dawss-dikrisc-ripn/README.md

 **Status:** Conceptual / theoretical framework document. **Not an enabled implementation.**
 **License:** CC BY 4.0 (see [LICENSE](LICENSE))

+> **A note on what this is.** This is a hobby project, developed in collaboration with
+> Claude (Anthropic).
+The author is a physician-scientist (MD-PhD, neuroscience), **not a
+> physicist**, and makes no claim to professional expertise in general relativity,
+> high-energy physics, or propulsion engineering.
+This document is a speculative,
+> creative exploration of published physics concepts (Alcubierre, White, Van den Broeck,
+> Lentz, Bobrick & Martire, etc.) combined with known engineering materials — not a
+> scientific claim, a working design, or a submitted patent.
+It is shared publicly for
+> the reasons described below, in the spirit of open, honest, "here is an idea and here
+> is exactly how far it does and doesn't go" documentation.

 ## What this is

 This repository archives a conceptual patent-style document exploring speculative spacecraft